-If you’re interested in refinancing your student loans but don’t think your credit history is strong enough, you don’t have to give up.
-There are options available that could make refinancing a reality for you.
-One option is taking out the loan with a cosigner.
+If you’re interested in possibly refinancing your student loans, but you don’t think your credit history is strong enough, there are options that might help.
+One is to refinance student loans with a cosigner.

-A cosigner could potentially help you qualify for a refinanced loan with a new lower interest rate.
-But is taking out a new loan with a cosigner the right option for you?
-Here are some key ins and outs of borrowing a loan with a cosigner so you can decide what works best for your personal situation.
+A cosigner could potentially help you qualify for a refinanced loan.
+But is taking out a new loan with a cosigner the right choice for you?
+There are pros and cons to carefully consider in order to decide if student loan refinance with a cosigner makes sense for your personal situation.

 A cosigner can potentially be used for several different types of loans, from taking out a mortgage to borrowing for a car.

-If you’ve had private student loans, you might have needed a cosigner to qualify if your credit history was too new or not robust enough to qualify on your own.
+If you have private student loans, you might have needed a cosigner to qualify if your credit history was too new or not robust enough to qualify on your own.

 Finding a Cosigner

-If you can’t qualify for a loan based on your own credit history or current income, sometimes finding a cosigner with a strong credit history could improve your prospects.
+If you can’t qualify for a loan based on your own credit history or current income, sometimes student loan refinancing with a cosigner who has a strong credit history could help improve your prospects.

-You could ask a friend or relative to be a cosigner.
-Being a cosigner can be a hefty responsibility, so treat the request with respect, and perhaps plan to be open and honest about why you need a cosigner.
+You could ask a friend or relative to be a cosigner for refinancing student loans.
+Being a cosigner can be a hefty responsibility, so treat the request with respect, and perhaps plan to be open and honest about why you need to refinance student loans with a cosigner.